 Nightshift is a story of obsession set in London’s liminal world of nightshift workers.

 Dark, sexy, frightening, Nightshift explores ambivalent female friendship, sexual attraction and lives that defy easy categorization.
-London’s stark urban reality is rendered other-worldly and strange as Meggie’s sleep deprivation, drinking and obsession for Sabine gain a momentum all of their own.
+London’s stark urban reality is rendered other-worldly and strange as Meggie’s sleep deprivation, drinking and fixation with Sabine gain a momentum all of their own.
 Can Meggie really lose herself in her trying to become someone else?

-A novel of obsession and desire, Nightshift is a beautiful and moving debut which asks profound questions about who we are and if we can ever really truly escape ourselves.
+A novel of obsession and desire, Kiare Ladner’s Nightshift is a beautiful and moving debut which asks profound questions about who we are and if we can truly escape ourselves.

 Nightshift is one of the most exciting and provocative debuts I’ve read in years.
 Daring and dark, it explores themes of nihilism, escape, and desire, with classic noir echoes of Patricia Highsmith.
 Is it possible to become someone else?
 What are the consequences of doing so?
 Fearless in subject matter and stylistically brave, this is not a novel I’m going to forget anytime soon.

 A firecracker of a book - toxic, sexy, pacy and packed with humour.
 It's a long time since I read something so gloriously nihilistic, and I won't be forgetting it anytime soon

 Elizabeth Macneal, author of The Doll Factory